kaikalii/hodaun/readme.md

 In Rodio, `Source` processes one sample at a time, even if consecutive samples correspond to different channels of the same sample frame.
 This makes writing custom `Source`s that are channel-aware difficult.

-By contrast, Hodaun's `Source` trait groups samples in the same frame into a statically-sized array (or just a number for mono audio).
+By contrast, Hodaun's `Source` trait groups samples in the same frame into a statically-sized array (or just a number for mono audio) with a value for each channel.

 ### Sample rate